AT&T Seeks Supreme Court Review On Net Neutrality Rule - Slashdot

 Re: (Score:2)

-Time for Finesse (Score:4, Insightful)
+Time for Finesse (Score:5, Interesting)

 The Internet is a set of agreed protocols and standards.
 If these protocols are not adhered to, then the service provided is not "Internet".
 It becomes something like the late, unlamented AOL.